 “The NPCA Foundation is very excited to be a part of the Concrete Canoe Competition,” Richard Isaacson, NPCA Foundation chairman, said.
 “It has continued to increase its outreach to students and professors to raise awareness of the Foundation and its internship programs and scholarships plus the advantages of precast.”

-In addition to the Foundation’s involvement as a sponsor, NPCA Technical Services Engineer Kayla Hanson served as a member of the five-person judging panel.
+In addition to the Foundation’s involvement as a sponsor, NPCA Technical Services Engineer Kayla Hanson, P.E. served as a member of the five-person judging panel.
 As a judge, Hanson rated schools based on their design papers, oral presentations and canoes.

 In addition, the concrete canoe races also impact the school’s final score.

 “There are stringent requirements that must be met in each aspect of the competition, both big and small,” Hanson said.
 “From mix proportions, dimensions and raw material documentation to scheduling, budgeting and answering judges’ technical questions before an audience of hundreds of your peers.
 It’s great practice and exposure, and it’s an invaluable learning opportunity.

 “Each team dedicates hundreds of hours to their project throughout the year, so it’s really rewarding to see all their hard work come to fruition.”